A goal without a plan is just a wish.

 If you want to use visualisation to help you achieve your goals, I've made an audio to guide you through the process.

-What are your thoughts on this way of visualising your desired outcomes?
+What are your thoughts on visualising your desired outcomes?

 Wishing you well,